Essential Mods for a 10 Second Car

 Runs at 300ft altitude (Santa Pod in the UK) under English weather conditions (dry but humid - yes we know it usually rains but we're trying to bring in the tourists!)

-In order to achieve a 10 second 1/4 mile run for this car you will need around 750bhp and 650ft/lbs (ET 10.98 at 137mph).
-If the car is lighter the power figure is lower and conversely for a heavier car the power requirements will go up.
-Drop the weight by 240lbs and you'll be hitting a 10.48 second 140mph time.
+For a 10 second, 1/4 mile run for this car you will need around 750bhp and 650ft/lbs (ET 10.98 at 137mph).
+For a lighter car the power figure is lower but for a heavier car the power requirement goes up.
+Trim the weight by around 240lbs and you'll be hitting a 10.48 second 140mph time.

-Going below 10 seconds in this car will need around 1100bhp and 1000lb/ft of power - so quite a big hike.
+Breaking the 10 second barrier in this car will need around 1100bhp and 1000lb/ft of power - so quite a big hike.

-So weight reduction is probably the cheapest and best option with increasing the power as a secondary consideration.
-Grip, transmission, clutch and handling characteristics all play a part.
+Weight reduction is usually the cheapest and best option.
+Increasing the power is a secondary consideration.
+Remember, grip, transmission, clutch and handling all play their part.

 Our forum is a great place to chat with our resident petrol heads and drag racers to get some pointers on how to turn your car into a 10 second car.